flatironinstitute/finufft/docs/refs.rst

 References
 ==========

-Please cite the first two papers if you use the CPU library FINUFFT, and the last if you use the GPU library cuFINUFFT:
+Please cite the first two papers if you use the CPU library FINUFFT, and the third if you use the GPU library cuFINUFFT:

 [FIN]
 A parallel non-uniform fast Fourier transform library based on an "exponential of semicircle" kernel.